-Where there is more than one assessor in a centre, the assessment of learners' design and make projects must be standardised internally.
-This is to ensure that the final assessment accurately reflects a single agreed standard for all A level design and technology learners entered for assessment by the centre.
+Where there is more than one assessor in a centre, the assessment of learners' design and make tasks must be standardised internally.
+This is to ensure that the final assessment accurately reflects a single agreed standard for all AS design and technology learners entered for assessment by the centre.